10 Steps to Creating the Perfect Audition Outfit

 Casting Director Ken Lazar lends actors a fun little trade secret.
 "Wear colors that match the colors of the product packaging...
 Have an audition for Tide detergent?
 Notice the colors the actors are wearing in past commercials.
 You’ll see they are wearing colors that match the colors of the Tide packaging."

-3. Read the script
+3. Peruse the script for clues

 A smart actor never enters the audition room without reading the script or source material.
 This is crucial especially when auditioning for a brand new musical or play.